pdf-raku/PDF-API6/README.md

 Method | Code | Description
 --- | --- | ---
 SetStrokeColorSpace(name) | CS | Set the current space to use for stroking operations.
 This can be a standard name, such as 'DeviceGray', 'DeviceRGB', 'DeviceCMYK', or a name declared in the parent's Resource<ColorSpace> dictionary.
-SetStrokeColorSpace(name) | cs | Same but for nonstroking operations.
+SetStrokeColorSpace(name) | cs | Same but for non-stroking operations.
 SetStrokeColor(c1, ..., cn) | SC | Set the colours to use for stroking operations in a device.
 The number of operands required and their interpretation depends on the current stroking colour space: DeviceGray, CalGray, and Indexed colour spaces, have one operand.
 DeviceRGB, CalRGB, and Lab colour spaces, three operands.
 DeviceCMYK has four operands.
 SetStrokeColorN(c1, ..., cn [,pattern-name]) | SCN | Same as SetStrokeColor but also supports Pattern, Separation, DeviceN, ICCBased colour spaces and patterns.
 SetFillColor(c1, ..., cn) | sc | Same as SetStrokeColor, but for non-stroking operations.
 SetFillColorN(c1, ..., cn [,pattern-name]) | scn | Same as SetStrokeColorN, but for non-stroking operations.
 SetStrokeGray(level) | G | Set the stroking colour space to DeviceGray and set the gray level to use for stroking operations, between 0.0 (black) and 1.0 (white).
-SetFillGray(level) | g | Same as G but used for nonstroking operations.
+SetFillGray(level) | g | Same as G but used for non-stroking operations.
 SetStrokeRGB(r, g, b) | RG | Set the stroking colour space to DeviceRGB and set the colour to use for stroking operations.
 Each operand shall be a number between 0.0 (minimum intensity) and 1.0 (maximum intensity).
-SetFillRGB(r, g, b) | rg | Same as RG but used for nonstroking operations.
+SetFillRGB(r, g, b) | rg | Same as RG but used for non-stroking operations.
 SetFillCMYK(c, m, y, k) | K | Set the stroking colour space to DeviceCMYK and set the colour to use for stroking operations.
 Each operand shall be a number between 0.0 (zero concentration) and 1.0 (maximum concentration).
 The behaviour of this operator is affected by the OverprintMode graphics state.
-SetStrokeRGB(c, m, y, k) | k | Same as K but used for nonstroking operations.
+SetStrokeRGB(c, m, y, k) | k | Same as K but used for non-stroking operations.

 ### Graphics State